Here are some tips to reduce your exposure to hormone disrupting chemicals:

 It is generally best not to microwave food in plastic containers, in case chemicals migrate from the container into the food.

 Even when foods are sold stating they should be cooked in their packaging, this may not be the best option.
-For example, the Danish Co-op supermarket has stopped selling microwavable popcorn as all brands contained PFC chemicals.
+For example, the Danish Co-op supermarket stopped selling microwavable popcorn until they could find a bag that was free from fluorinated chemicals.

 For many household products – carpets, tables, toys etc – there are no ingredients lists, so there is no easy way of finding out if they contain problem chemicals (unless you are in Denmark – see below).